-- > Fillings (except gold fillings): Includes amalgam ("silver") and composite ("white") fillings to restore injured or decayed teeth; - > Extractions; - > Endodontic treatment; - > Oral surgery, unless covered under your medical plan or your HMO; - > Periodontal surgery: Once every 36 months; - > Repair prosthetics: No limit; - > Recementing (crowns, inlays, onlays, bridgework, or dentures): No limit; - > Addition of teeth to existing partial or full denture; - Denture relining and rebasing: Once every 36 months; - > Periodontal maintenance treatments, up to four per calendar year; this covers up to two regular cleanings per year paid at 100% and up to four periodontal maintenance visits per year paid at 80%.
-These services are combined and do not exceed four per year in total; - > Periodontal scaling and root planing: once every 24 months (subject to consultant review); - > Bruxism appliance; and - > General anesthesia, when medically necessary, as determined by the Claims Administrator and administered in connection with a covered service.
+- > Fillings (except gold fillings): includes amalgam ("silver") and composite ("white") fillings to restore injured or decayed teeth; - > Extractions; - > Endodontic treatment: - > Oral surgery, unless covered under your medical plan or your HMO; - > Periodontal surgery: once every 36 months; - > Repair prosthetics: no limit; - > Recementing (crowns, inlays, onlays, bridgework, or dentures): no limit; - > Addition of teeth to existing partial or full denture; - > Denture relining and rebasing: once every 36 months; - > Periodontal maintenance treatments, up to four per calendar year; this covers up to two regular cleanings per year paid at 100% and up to four periodontal maintenance visits per year paid at 80%.
+These services are combined and do not exceed four total per year; - Periodontal scaling and root planing: once every 24 months (subject to consultant review); - > Bruxism appliances; and - > General anesthesia: when medically necessary, as determined by the Claims Administrator, and administered in connection with a covered service.